Causal Bandits for Linear Structural Equation Models: Algorithm

 \section{\algonameTS{} Algorithm}

-Thompson Sampling ({\rm TS}-based algorithms gradually refine the posterior distributions of the reward for each action and select actions by sampling from their posterior distributions.
+Thompson Sampling ({\rm TS})-based algorithms gradually refine the posterior distributions of the reward for each action and select actions by sampling from their posterior distributions.
 The actions are selected sequentially in a way that they balance the exploitation and the exploration processes.
 To this end, a {\rm TS} algorithm needs to update the posterior distributions of all arms.
 Similar to \algonameUCB{}'s improvement over {\rm UCB}, the known causal structure can be leveraged to improve the performance of ${\rm TS}$ in causal bandits.

-\begin{assumption}[Bounded prior] The domain of the prior distribution of parameters is bounded as $\mcW \triangleq \{\bW \in R^{2N \times N} : \norm{[\bW]_{i}}\leq 1 \ \ \forall i \in [2N]\}$. \end{assumption} We denote the prior distribution of $\bW$ by $\pi_0$, and denote the its posterior given the filtration generated until time $t$ by $\pi_t$ for $t\in\N$.
+\begin{assumption}[Bounded prior] The domain of the prior distribution of parameters is bounded as $\mcW \triangleq \{\bW \in R^{2N \times N} : \norm{[\bW]_{i}}\leq m_B \ \ \forall i \in [2N]\}$. \end{assumption} We denote the prior distribution of $\bW$ by $\pi_0$, and denote its posterior given the filtration generated until time $t$ by $\pi_t$ for $t\in\N$.
 The \algonameTS{} algorithm at time $t$ samples from the posterior distribution $\pi_{t-1}$.
 Subsequently, it constructs the weight matrix for each intervention action and computes the corresponding expected reward.
 Next, the intervention with the highest expected reward is selected, and the graph instance $X(t)$ is observed.
 Finally, the posterior distributions of the $2N$ independent weight vectors that constitute $\bW$ are updated according to the linear model.
-We can ensure a performance guarantee similar to that of Theorem \ref{th:regret_ucb_final} for the Bayesian setting.
-This guarantee is formalized in the next theorem. \begin{theorem} Under Assumption~\ref{assumption:boundedness} and Assumption~\ref{assumption:boundedness:prior}, the Bayesian regret of \algonameTS{} is